ludeeus/integration_blueprint/README.md

 ## How?

-If you want to use all the potential and features of this blueprint tempalte you should use Visual Studio Code to develop in a container.
+If you want to use all the potential and features of this blueprint template you should use Visual Studio Code to develop in a container.
 In this container you will have all the tools to ease your python development and a dedicated Home Assistant core instance to run your integration.
 See `.devcontainer/README.md` for more information.